The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Introduction

 The functional can be also considered in the {\it canonical} formulation, that is for fixed total density $\rho:=\rho_0+\int\gamma$.
-This formulation imposes additional constraints on the variables and the proofs of existence of minimizers and phase transition require some adjustments.
-We prove that in the canonical setting the system described by the functional also has a phase transition.
-Interestingly, the character of the phase transition is different than in the grand canonical setting.
-We will explain this in the next section where we will also state precisely all the results.
+This formulation imposes additional constraints on the variables and the proofs of the results in the grand canonical setting require some adjustments.
+However, the main conclusions regarding the existence of a phase transition remain the same.